 Although you want to be securing online coverage, focusing on your social media engagement and growing your streams, the most important part of being a successful musician is having a dedicated fan base.
 The more you engage with people, the more likely they are to become a lifelong fan and go on the journey with you, which leads to being able to monetize on this attention, bringing in an income.

-In today’s ultra-competitive and sometimes oversaturated music industry, it is more important than ever to keep your fans engaged.
-With the advancement of the internet, it couldn’t be easier to keep regular contact with fans.
-Building that relationship between you and your fans is essential to your overall growth, so here are our 4 steps to engaging an audience, to convert anyone into a lifelong fan.
+In today’s ultra-competitive and sometimes oversaturated music industry, it is more important than ever to keep people engaged.
+With the advancement of the internet, it couldn’t be easier to keep regular contact, build relationships and create a dedicate fan base who are in it for the long-term, so here are our 4 steps to engaging an audience, to convert anyone into a lifelong fan.

 Live performance is where you can portray your personality, letting your fans get to know you on a personal level.
 So, aim to show your personality throughout your full performance, rather than performing the songs and leaving.

 Giving to your audience is different for each artist.
 Most musicians give their music for free, so what makes you different?
-Perhaps you can offer your fans personal gigs, free advice videos on how to play an instrument or you provide entertainment through YouTube content.
+Perhaps you can offer personal gigs, free advice videos on how to play an instrument or you provide entertainment through YouTube content.

-Explore how you can give to your audience and make your fans feel involved with your music, rather than feeling like they’re having their time taken on listening to your music, seeing you live or watching your content.
+Explore how you can give to your audience and make your audience feel more involved with your music, rather than feeling like they’re having their time taken on listening to your music, seeing you live or watching your content.
 They need to finish listening to your track, leave that gig or watch a full music video feeling as if they’re received something of good quality and worth their money or time.